rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

 ## Migration using LivMigrator

 Once HCFS replication rule is created, migration activity can be started using the LiveMigrator.
 This allows migration of data in a single pass while keeping up with all changes to the source storage(ADLS Gen1).
-The outcome is guaranteed data consistency between source and target.
-As data is being migrated it is immediately ready to be used, without interruption.
+As an outcome data consistency is gauranteed between source and target.

-**Note**: The Gen2 is synchronized with Gen1 source using consistency checks and scheduled migrations
+**Note**: The Gen2 is synchronized with Gen1 source using consistency checks and scheduled migrations.

  1. **Get Sample data**

- Upload sample data to your ADLS Gen1 storage account, see the [guide](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-portal#uploaddata) to know more.
+ Upload sample data to the ADLS Gen1 storage account, see the [guide](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-portal#uploaddata) to know more.

- 2. Place it within the Home Mount Point.
+ 2. Place it within the home mount point.

  3. On the Fusion UI dashboard, view the HCFS rule.